huangli712/ACFlow/docs/src/man/tricks.md

 5. If you do not know the noise level of input data, just let `denoise` = "prony\_o" or "none".
 See [`denoise`](@ref barrat_denoise).

 6. If the spectrum is discrete, the BarRat solver will output the positions of the poles.
 Please adjust the `pcut` parameter to control how many poles are kept.
+See [`pcut`](@ref barrat_pcut).

 ## [NevanAC solver](@id nevanac)